wftutorials/android-beginner-tutorial/README.md

 # Getting starting with Android Development

 In this tutorial we look at how we can create mobile apps for the android operating system.
-It a very simple introduction into the world of android.
+This is a beginner introduction into the world of android.

 ## Installation

 First things first.
 We need to install android studio.
-You can check out the link here to show you how to get this setup.
+You can check out the link [here](https://developer.android.com/studio/install) to show you how to get this setup.
 Next we can create our first project.

 ## Creating our Project

-Once you install android studio you can being create your project.
+Once you install android studio you can being creating your project.

 [create_project.png]

-You can view the full steps in this comment. [comment] Once you finish create your project there are two main file you need to focus on.
+You can view the full steps in this comment. [comment]

+Once you finish creating your project there are two main files you need to focus on.
 These are `MainActivity.java` which is the code for your activity.
 The second file is `activity_main.xml`.
 This contains the UI elements for you activity.

 ---- Comment -----